makeshkrishna/ANN_AF_Program/ReadMe.txt

+* Please refer .ipynb for reports.

-* Please change the dataset path accordingly
+* Please change the dataset path accordingly.

-* Packages needed are mentioned in the PDF, can be installed using the pip command
+* Packages needed are mentioned in the PDF, can be installed using the pip command.

-* For more infomation please refer the PDF attached
+* For more infomation please refer the PDF attached.